 For snowshoeing, you need warm, waterproof and breathable high hiking boots.
 Also choose boots with good grip for areas where you will remove your snowshoes (in the parking lot or if there is not enough snow).

 Never overlook safety.

 For off-piste hiking, make sure you are equipped with maps, a compass and/or GPS, an Avalanche Victim Detector, a shovel and a probe.
 These three pieces of equipment enable you to be found if you are caught in an avalanche, or look for a victim.
 And do not forget to revise your security basics.

 How does my product warranty work?

 This product is guaranteed for 2 years from the date shown on the sales receipt.
-A product covered by the warranty will be exchanged free of charge.
-The warranty covers product defects, excluding those resulting from normal wear and tear and improper use.
+A product covered by the warranty will be repaired or exchanged free of charge.
+The warranty covers product defects, excluding those resulting from normal wear and tear or improper use.